lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 Permissions are described in the [Permissions values section](#permission-values-in-addresspermissionspermissionsaddress).
 Furthermore addresses can be restricted to only talk to certain other smart contracts or address, specific functions or smart contracts supporting only specifc standard interfaces.

-The Permissions are stored at [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) ERC725Y data key value store, and can therefore survive an upgrade to a new KeyManager contract.
+The Permissions are stored under the ERC725Y data key-value store of the linked [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md), and can therefore survive an upgrade to a new KeyManager contract.

 The flow of a transactions is as follows: